overlookmotel/sequelize-definer/README.md

 Use `npm test` to run the tests.
 Requires a database called 'sequelize_test' and a db user 'sequelize_test', password 'sequelize_test'.

-Tests cover only basic usage at present.

 ## Changelog

 See changelog.md

-## TODO

-* Write tests for all options
-* Make autoAssociate handle underscored style as well as camelcase

 ## Issues